Ara-HOPE: Human-Centric Post-Editing Evaluation for Dialectal Arabic to Modern Standard Arabic Translation: Methodology Design

 For this human evaluation experiment, we selected three translation systems using three predefined criteria, which ensure a robust comparative analysis of DA-MSA translation performance: (i) \textbf{Reliability and Proven Performance}: Each system has demonstrated strong performance on DA-MSA translation in prior work. (ii) \textbf{Architectural Diversity}: The systems represent distinct model families (encoder-decoder vs.\ decoder-only) and differ in pretraining data sources, encouraging diverse outputs and reducing redundancy. (iii) \textbf{Performance Scope}: We include both advanced and baseline systems to contrast general-purpose and Arabic-specialized approaches.

 {The Selected Systems Are:} \textbf{Jais}: A state-of-the-art Arabic-centric model trained with approximately one-third of its training tokens drawn from Arabic data, excelling at capturing DA-MSA nuances \cite{sengupta2023jaisjaischatarabiccentricfoundation}. \textbf{GPT-3.5}: A general-purpose multilingual LLM.
-We will use this model to benchmark multilingual systems against an Arabic-specialized model. \textbf{NLLB-200}: A multilingual baseline MT system, providing contrast and revealing errors that more advanced systems may avoid \cite{nllbteam2022languageleftbehindscaling}.
+We will use this model to benchmark multilingual systems against an Arabic-specialized model.
+This model was introduced as an improvement over its predecessor, GPT-3 \cite{NEURIPS2020_1457c0d6}. \textbf{NLLB-200 3.3B}: A multilingual baseline MT system, providing contrast and revealing errors that more advanced systems may avoid \cite{nllbteam2022languageleftbehindscaling}.

+Each of the three systems was prompted to translate the same 200 examples.
 A zero-shot instruction setup was used to fairly evaluate each model’s baseline capabilities without fine-tuning or advanced prompting configuration.
 Jais and GPT-3.5 received consistent prompts (in Arabic for Jais and English for GPT-3.5) while NLLB-200 required no prompting due to its built-in MT task support.